Here you will find an array of resources and tips from other Canadians specific to your move from the U.S.

 I found that cable service in the London [Ontario] area is out of sight and I have been told all through out Ontario its very high.
 I say shop around to the smaller independent service companies.

-It was been a battle with Rogers service from the start, I called prior to the move and was given a estimate, well with in my budget The sales person came to my residence here in London, we again went over my budget, he was here for 2 hours.!!
+It was been a battle with Rogers service from the start, I called prior to the move and was given a estimate, well with in my budget The salesperson came to my residence here in London, we again went over my budget, he was here for 2 hours!!
 Then I received email of contract, I was shocked by the monthly amount.
-It was $60 more than I was given, my computer speed is about 1/2 of what am use to and they service in blocks not unlimited computer time or down loads.
+It was $60 more than I was given, my computer speed is about 1/2 of what am used to and they service in blocks not unlimited computer time or down loads.
 I have been more than disappointed and shocked.

 Over all I have found cable, TV and phone bundling, internet service much higher than the leading cable service in the U.S. (Comcast) I have been customer of them for 21 years, in several states, and had excellent service and NO limitation of down loads or computer use.

-Please share your ideas, considerations, and experiences relating to returning to Canada from the USA.
+Please share your thoughts, considerations, experiences, and wisdom relating to returning to Canada from the USA.
 I will post them here as help for others.
 Along with a credit to you will be a big thank you on behalf of the many people you will be helping!